-- (2) (a) Subject to section 7, a member of the council holds office for a period of four years, but is eligible for reappointment for one more term. - (b) At the end of the first term of the council 50 per cent of the members of the council may not be reappointed by the Minister. - (3) Not less than six months prior to the date of expiry of the term of office of the members of the council, the persons and bodies referred to in subsection (1) must inform the registrar in writing of the names of the persons recommended or designated by them, as the case may be, in terms of that subsection. - (4) If any professional board contemplated in subsection (1)(a) or the statutory body referred to in subsection (1)(f) fails to designate a professional or person, as the case may be, or fails to inform the registrar as is required in terms of subsection (3), the Minister must make the necessary designation, and any designation so made by the Minister must be regarded as having been properly made in terms of the appropriate provision of this section - (5) The names of the members of the council and the date of commencement of their term of office must be published by the registrar in the Gazette as soon as possible after the members are appointed.
+- (e) six community representatives who must have the expertise necessary for the proper carrying out of the functions of the council; and - (f) two persons designated by Higher Education South Africa. - (2) (a) Subject to section 7, a member of the council holds office for a period of four 45 years, but is eligible for reappointment for one more term. - (b) At the end of the first term of the council 50 per cent of the members of the council may not be reappointed by the Minister. - (3) Not less than six months prior to the date of expiry of the term of office of the members of the council, the persons and bodies referred to in subsection (1) must inform 50 the registrar in writing of the names of the persons recommended or designated by them, as the case may be, in terms of that subsection. - (4) If the entity referred to in subsection (1)(f) fails to designate a professional or person, as the case may be, or fails to inform the registrar as is required in terms of subsection (3), the Minister must make the necessary designation, and any designation 55 so made by the Minister must be regarded as having been properly made in terms of the appropriate provision of this section. - (5) The names of the members of the council and the date of commencement of their term of office must be published by the registrar in the Gazette as soon as possible after the members are appointed.